Mornor/BrowserAutomation/README.md

-A simple WebDriver class used to automate a Test on Korben.info. <br/>
+A simple WebDriver class used to automate a Test on specific URL. <br/>
 Automatically trust SSL certificates. <br />
 Selenium + PHPUnit + facebook/webDriver.